joshre-ms/azure-gallery/README.md

 ## Package manifest schema

 * `cloudEnvironments`
 You can omit this property when publishing only to `PublicAzure`.
 But to publish to clouds other than `PublicAzure`, this element is required.
 A JSON array specifying the list of clouds for which the package should be published.
-Currently supported clouds: `PublicAzure`, `Blackforest`.
+Currently supported clouds: `PublicAzure`, `Blackforest`, `Mooncake`.

 * `publisher`
 Required.
 A JSON string that is used to construct the package identity and is the short form of the publisher name.
 If a `publisherDisplayName` is not specified, then it is also used as the long form.